Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Small family car' segment, the only major difference here really is their wheel drive configuration (front for the Seat and 4 x 4 in the case of the Subaru).
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 170hp engine designed by Subaru.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Seat with an average rating of 4.4, and models under the Subaru badge with 4.2 out of 5.
-Some independent research have also placed Leon as average reliability-wise, and Levorg is more or less at the same level.Above it all, drivers of cars with the same engine as the Spanish car rank it on average as 4.0, while the one under the competitor's bonnet gets 5.0 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Seat with an average rating of 4.5, and models under the Subaru badge with 4.2 out of 5.
+Independent research findings rank Leon as average reliability-wise, and Levorg is more or less at the same level.That apart, owners of different cars powered by the same engine as the Spanish car rank it on average as 4.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economySeat is undoubtly more agile, reaching 100km/h in 1 seconds less than its competitor.
 In addition to that it accelerates all the way to 215 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy an obvious choice would be the Spanish car, averaging around 4.7 liters of fuel per 100 kilometers (60 mpg), in combined cycle.
 That's 51% difference compared to the Japanese car!